ForestAdmin/documentation-user-guide/getting-started/master-your-ui/the-table-view.md

 All elements of the advanced syntax can be combined, for instance `property:term OR -term2 OR relation.childProperty:term3`.

+### Focused search on one property

+The following syntax allows to search a specific term only on a given property in a database:

+- `property:searchedTerm` will search the term "searchedTerm" in the field named `property` ;
+- `relation.childProperty:searchedTerm` will search the term "searchedTerm" in the field `childProperty` inside the relation named `relation`.

+{% hint style="info" %}
+The property name needs to match the technical one in the database.
+Forest Admin will ignore casing and separator characters such as `-` and `_` when searching for fields.
+For instance `property_name` will match an technical property named `propertyName`.
+{% endhint %}

+Focused search can be combined with other syntax, such as `property:>20` to search for a value greater than 20.

 ### Search on text fields

 Searching on text fields is done differently, depending on the different operators supported by your database.
 We select the right operator in this order of priority: